Biology toolbox: An introduction to enzymes

 Rate of Reaction

-In the presence of an enzyme, initially the reaction rate is proportional to concentration of substrate [S], but slowly plateaus as the concentration of substrate increase and the rate of reaction approaches the maximum rate (Vmax) as enzyme becomes saturated.
+In the presence of an enzyme, initially the reaction rate is proportional to the concentration of substrate [S], but slowly plateaus as the concentration of substrate increase and the rate of reaction approaches the maximum rate (Vmax) as enzymes becomes saturated.

 Question: Why do you think there is a maximum rate?